groue/GRMustache/README.md

 	                      fromString:@"Hi {{XXX}}!"
 	                           error:nil];

 Those exceptions are part of the regular rendering of a template.
 Yet, when debugging your project, they may become an annoyance.
-Try the "Avoid the NSUndefinedKeyException attack" chapter below.
+Try the "Avoid the NSUndefinedKeyException attack" section below.

 Tag types
 ---------